spglib/spglib/doc/definition.rst

 where :math:`( \mathbf{a} \; \mathbf{b} \; \mathbf{c} )` and :math:`(
 \mathbf{a}_\mathrm{s} \; \mathbf{b}_\mathrm{s} \;
-\mathbf{c}_\mathrm{s} )` are the basis vectors of an arbitrary system and of a starndardized system, respectively.
+\mathbf{c}_\mathrm{s} )` are the basis vectors of an arbitrary system and of a standardized system, respectively.
 In general, the transformation matrix is not limited for the transformation from the standardized system, but can be used in between any systems possibly transformed.
 It has to be emphasized that the transformation matrix